 Until this past year, I didn’t actually do goal setting.
 At least not in an intentional way.
-Meaning, I never actually spelled it all out in writing…but now I view goals as the GPS for your life…without it, you’re just driving around aimlessly without a destination.
+Meaning, I never actually had any intentions of setting or reaching goals…but now I view goals as the GPS for your life…without it, you’re just driving around aimlessly without a destination.

 I think it is important that you write down what you want out of life…pen to paper…because there are studies to suggest this makes you more effective.
 Plus, there are many successful people (Grant Cardone, Brian Tracy, Jim Rohn, etc.) that preach how important actually writing down your goals is…so I figured it made sense to do it.